Astra (weapon)

 An ' (अस्त्र) is a supernatural weapon in Hindu epics.
-It is presided over by a specific deity and imbued with spiritual and occult powers.
+It is presided over by a specific deity and imbued with spiritual powers.
 The term came to denote any weapon that was released from the hand (such as an arrow), compared to holding it (such as a sword).
 The bearer of an astra is an astradhari (अस्त्रधारी).

 History

 Astras are supernatural weapons invoked using mantras.
 In battle, a warrior would use a mantra to convert any weapon (usually an arrow) into a divine weapon.
 Astras comprise four classes of weapons.
 The origin of Astras is elaborated in the Ahirbudhnya Samhita, a dialogue between Sage Narada and Shiva.

 When Narada asks Shiva about the origin of Astras, the god recounts a story: Eons ago, before the universe was created, Vishnu assumed many forms for his own amusement.
 Eventually, he assumed the form of Brahma and created the universe.
 In order to protect the universe from wicked beings of his own creation, Vishnu created the Sudarshana Chakra.
 However, only he could wield the Chakra.
 Using the power of the Sudarshana Chakra, Vishnu created over one hundred Astras.
 They were categorised according to their origin–from Vishnu's mouth, chest, thighs, and feet, and other parts such as the chest, waist, and lower abdomen.
 The astras are also organized into two broader groups: pravartaka (offensive) and nivartaka (defensive).